 Known active hepatitis B (e.g., hepatitis B surface antigen-reactive) or hepatitis C (e.g., hepatitis C virus ribonucleic acid [qualitative]).
 Patients with past hepatitis B virus (HBV) infection or resolved HBV infection (defined as the presence of hepatitis B core antibody and absence of HBs Ag) are eligible.
 HBV DNA test must be performed in these patients prior to study treatment if known history of viral hepatitis.
 Patients positive for hepatitis C virus (HCV) antibody are eligible, only if polymerase chain reaction is negative for HCV RNA.

 Has received a live vaccine within 30 days of planned start of study therapy.
 Note: Seasonal influenza vaccines for injection are generally inactivated flu vaccines and are allowed; however intranasal influenza vaccines (e.g., Flu-Mist®) are live-attenuated vaccines and are not allowed.

 History of prior malignancy, with the exception of the following:

 Non-melanoma skin cancers, non-invasive bladder cancer, and carcinoma in situ of the cervix,

-Prior history of prostate cancer provided the patient is not undergoing active systemic treatment other than hormonal therapy and has documented PSA that is undetectable (<0.2ng/mL),
+Prior history of prostate cancer provided the patient is not undergoing active systemic treatment other than hormonal therapy and has documented prostate-specific antigen that is undetectable (<0.2ng/mL),

 Papillary thyroid cancer, even if patients may have just completed thyroidectomy within the last 2 years, have not received adjuvant radioactive iodine therapy, and were only recently diagnosed with asymptomatic papillary thyroid cancer and their surgery is pending,